 Outreach to communities has provided support to those in need.
 Through the Salvation Army, the Foundation has helped fund family resource centres, residential support homes and emergency relief, providing unprecedented assistance where the need was greatest.
 Funding though YWCA and YMCA branches and Boys and Girls Clubs has touched the lives of many Canadians.

 A belief in the power of education and literacy has lead the Foundation to support libraries with grants to build their collections as well as programs for children.
 It was this passion that resulted in a grant in the early 2000’s, which made it possible for more than two million children to take a light-hearted literacy guide home to their families.
 This guide reminded parents and guardians of the importance of reading, not just to ensure their children have a solid start in school but an advantage in facing life’s challenges.

 In 1989, the Garfield Weston Chair of Landscape Horticulture was established at the Royal Botanical Gardens.
-In the early years, the Foundation provided support to a range of environmental organisations such as the Young Naturalists Foundation allowing them to pilot and then produce OWL Television, a nature program for children.
+In the early years, the Foundation provided support to a range of environmental organizations such as the Young Naturalists Foundation allowing them to pilot and then produce OWL Television, a nature program for children.

 These projects are spread across Canada and include large landscapes such as 35,000 acres in Waterton, Alberta which will be preserved for generations to come.
 This project signifies the Foundation’s commitment to restoring biodiversity and helping Canadians connect with the natural world.